-4. Use of Data for Southeast Alaska Fish and Wildlife Status Reports:
+4. Use of Data for Southeast Alaska Fish and Wildlife Status Reports

 The Council routinely shares the regional reports it receives on the status of fish and wildlife populations in its Annual Report so that the Board can understand current populations and harvests in Southeast Alaska.
-You will find the latest reports attached (will be available at March 2025 meeting).
+You will find the latest reports attached.